ElementsProject/lightning/doc/lightningd-config.5.md

 * **important-plugin**=*PLUGIN*

-  Speciy a plugin to run as part of Core Lightning.
+  Specify a plugin to run as part of Core Lightning.
 This can be specified multiple times to add multiple plugins.
 Plugins specified via this option are considered so important, that if the plugin stops for any reason (including via lightning-plugin(7) `stop`),